ermongroup/cs228-notes/inference/jt/index.md

 ---
 We have seen how the variable elimination (VE) algorithm can answer marginal queries of the form $$P(Y \mid E = e)$$ for both directed and undirected networks.

-However, this algorithm still has an important shortcoming: if we want to ask the model for another query, e.g. $$P(Y_2 \mid E_2 = e_2)$$, we need to restart the algorithm from scratch.
+However, this algorithm has an important shortcoming: if we want to ask the model for another query, e.g. $$P(Y_2 \mid E_2 = e_2)$$, we need to restart the algorithm from scratch.
 This is very wasteful and computationally burdensome.

 Fortunately, it turns out that this problem is also easily avoidable.
 When computing marginals, VE produces many intermediate factors $$\tau$$ as a side-product of the main computation; these factors turn out to be the same as the ones that we need to answer other marginal queries.
 By caching them after a first run of VE, we can easily answer new marginal queries at essentially no additional cost.